Skip to main content

 2. Govern, Don't Just Detect: It's not enough to find issues; you need a system to manage them.
 Codeward allows you to define policies that dictate actionable outcomes.

 3. Protect the Gate, Not the Graveyard: Stop drowning in a sea of existing issues.
-Our goal is to block new risks from entering the codebase (the gate) without forcing developers to immediately fix legacy debt (the graveyard).
+Block new risks from entering the codebase while managing legacy debt separately.

 4. Progressive Enforcement: Not every issue is a blocker.
 Use info, warn, and block actions to enforce standards gradually without halting development.